The ATO estimates that 33,022 self-managed superannuation funds (SMSFs) were established from June 2015 to June 2016.

 SMSFs enable members to invest in ways that often aren’t available in many large super funds.

-An SMSF can hold unlisted shares, direct property, collectibles such as fine art and other exotic investments.
+An SMSF can hold Australian and International shares, direct property, metals and other exotic investments.

 Under strict conditions SMSFs can also borrow to invest.
 This kind of gearing is generally not available with large super funds.